wp-plugins/varnish-http-purge/readme.txt

 Purge Varnish Cache when pages are modified.

 == Description ==
 Varnish HTTP Purge sends a PURGE request to the URL of a page or post every time it it modified.
-This occurs when editing, publishing, commenting or deleting an item.
+This occurs when editing, publishing, commenting or deleting an item, and when changing themes.

 <a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
+This plugin <em>does not</em> install Varnish for you.
+It's expected you already did that.

+Not all pages are purged, depending on your Varnish configuration.
+By default, the plugin will purge the following:

+* The front page
+* The post/page edited
+* Any categories or tags associated with the page

 == Installation ==
-No configuration needed.
+No WordPress configuration needed.

+= Requirements =
+Pretty Permalinks must be enabled.

-Varnish must be installed on your webserver.
-This is outside of WordPress, and is under the purview of your webhost.
+Varnish 3.x or higher must be installed on your webserver.

+= Varnish Config Best Practices =

+<em>Coming Soon</em>

 == Frequently Asked Questions ==